jensengillett/verificationbot/README.md

 [aabuelazm](https://github.com/aabuelazm): wrote the Dockerfile for the bot and updated bot.py to use environment variables so it can be easily deployed to any Docker-running server as a container.
 Basically made it work in Docker.

-[MiningMark48](https://github.com/MiningMark48): wrote the initial draft of the bot code, the *reactor.py* and *util/data/* handlers to work with sqlalchemy, and changed the config system to use TOML.
+[MiningMark48](https://github.com/MiningMark48): wrote the initial draft of the bot code, the *reactor.py* and *util/data/* handlers to work with sqlalchemy, changed the config system to use TOML (now replaced), and converted code to use Discord.py Cogs.

 [MNThimson](https://github.com/MNThomson): hit Shift Tab and fixed the Brute Force Vulnerability.